ryjchen24/ryjchen24/README.md

 ---

 ## What I’m Currently Working On
-- Learning natural language processing in PyTorch (currently using RNNs)
+- Learning natural language processing in PyTorch
-- Combining computer vision and nlp to translate french text into english via live webcam
+- Combining computer vision and nlp to translate non-english text into english via live webcam

 ---